It is the year 438 AD.

 Once beyond the confines of Logres, the characters encounter another Britain known to no Roman.
 A misty and threatening savage land of wastes and forests, of secret cults, proscribed druids, of Celtic rebels and Saxon raiders.
 A land of dreadful rituals whose gods can only be appeased with atrocities.
 A place of isolated villages, invisible from the straight Roman roads, where superstition never ceased to hold sway.
 The land of a darker past – and future – age.

-The characters can be multi-ethnic – not for tokenistic reasons, like a BBC period drama going to great pains to signal fashionable colour blindness, but because this reflects the world as it really is at this time.
+The characters can be multi-ethnic – not for tokenistic reasons, like a quota-driven BBC period drama taking an airbrush to historical credibility in order to flaunt its fashionable colour blindness, but because a mix of cultures, languages and races reflects the world as it really is at this time.
 The Roman Empire is in collapse, but its boundaries still stretch far, permitting the story to incorporate characters from Numidia, Egypt, Judea, Thrace, Arabia Petraea, even as far as Syria.
 (Our comic book and TV versions of Camelot Eclipsed included an African farrier, Hannibal, and a Jewish inventor, Ozzy - short for Ozymandias.)

 For Ian Marsh’s original campaign we used Pendragon.
 The campaign was structured around both the character-based conflict of who to trust and the physical challenges of the week’s adventure, and Pendragon’s system of ideals, passions and virtues played strongly into the former.